coax-dev/coax/doc/coax/value_functions.rst

 q(s, a)
 -------

-In this example we see how to construct a valid state-action value function :math:`q(s,a)`. let's create some example data again.
+In this example we see how to construct a valid state-action value function :math:`q(s,a)`.
+Let's create some example data again.

 .. code:: python